 It is also worth checking out night creams as they tend to be heavier – just make sure to avoid any ingredients (such as retinol) that can exacerbate dryness or sensitivities.
 Try Eslor Active Night Cream ($95 in the shop), which has line-erasing Matrixyl 3000, or vitamin-rich Board & Batten Restore Like a Girl Overnight Nourishing Balm ($49 in the shop).

 Finally, this is the ideal time to try out facial oils.
 They are full of antioxidants and considered one of the best things for keeping the skin supple.
 Fear not: Good oils won’t cause oiliness or clog pores.
 Your Best Face Private Reserve ($75 in shop) turned me on to facial oils, thanks to its antioxidant-packed formula and silky-smooth feel.
-Another good choice is Red Flower Kinmoxei Wild Lime Silk Oil ($42 in the shop) with vitamin E, fatty acids and silk protein.
+Another good choice is Red Flower Kinmoxei Wild Lime Silk Oil ($42) with vitamin E, fatty acids and silk protein.